Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 ## 2025/12/28 ##

-- Implement Lotto feature and add data.sql for database initialization.
+- Implemented Lotto feature and add data.sql for database initialization.

+- Implemented data insertion, fixed the initialization of the data list before Hibernate's list construction, and improved UX.